 Yes, you can make money owning a racehorse, but it takes patience, luck, and knowledge of the racing industry.
-However, the vast majority of racehorse owners don’t make money and use their losses as a tax write-off.
+However, most racehorse owners don’t make money and use their losses as a tax write-off.

 Before you buy a horse, you need a relationship with someone in the industry you trust who can guide you.
 It’s never a good idea to invest in a racehorse expecting to make money, but if done right, you can have fun, and there is a possibility of financial reward.